 After you have framed your subject against the background, check the surrounding regions.
 You don’t want your subject to appear to have strange objects growing out of their head.
 If you can, move items away from the subject, such as chairs or planters.

-If you don’t want to fiddle with the background, but aren’t certain what to do, you can get a Pet Portrait(10) case when Put a Case on Me does all the work for you.
+If you don’t want to fiddle with the background, but aren’t certain what to do, you can get a Pet Portrait(10) case when Custom Envy does all the work for you.
 You simply send us your pet photo and we’ll crop out the background for you!
 Now you can have a closeup photo case of just Fluffy’s or Fido’s head.

 5. Choose natural lighting.